 • The value being used to overwrite the data (see Preferences).

-• The total progress.
+• The overall progress.

 When wiping the free space on a volume you will be asked to select a folder in which this app can store temporary files.
 You must have read/write permissions for the chosen folder.
+We suggest you use the folder you are presented with.

 The files created by this app will be cleaned-up after the free space has been successfully wiped or the process is aborted using the "Stop" button.